aimes1/PhyloGen563/scripts/reproducible_script_finalproject.md

    set mode to interactive with 'mb -i <filename>' (i is for interactive) or use 'set mode=interactive'
 ```
+### Visualize MrBayes Consensus Trees
 1. Open the consensus tree files (nex.con.tree) in [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
+Note that FigTree requires Java to operate.
-Within FigTree, reroot the trees to the outgroup MJ8.1.
+2. Within FigTree, reroot the trees to the outgroup MJ8.1.
 Turn on the node label function to display posterior probabilities (display node label as post) on the tree.